expectedparrot/edsl/docs/papers.rst

 Papers
 ======

-This page contains a list of papers that use or cite EDSL.
+| This page contains a list of papers that use or cite EDSL.

-*Please let us know of any omissions!*
+| *Please let us know of any omissions!*

+| **Are you using EDSL for a research project?
+We'd love to hear about your experience!**
+| Send us an email at info@expectedparrot.com and we'll provide credits to run your project at the Expected Parrot server or a gift card for your time.

 | *Theorizing with Large Language Models*